cheesebroccoli/JanxMasterpiece/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Tasks.md

 -------------------------------------------------------------------------
 Things I need to do:
- Claw and arm test:
+ Full:
-  * PIDF arm extender and roation
+* make arm and clawwork

- Autonomous:
+* test full mechanum
+* program suspension
+* lancher servo

+Double check:
+* mechanum
+* arm
+* claw
-  * Set the autonomous to do what they're supposed to do
+* autonomous

- Full Program:
   * create a way so that you press one button
     * it reaches out a grabs the pixel (this will be from the ground)
     * it deposits the pixel onto the backboard
     * it hangs?
     * it shoots the airplane?